SmilerJR/Boothman-Script/README.md

 2. double click "boothc.py" to generate the __pycache__ folder.

 3. double click src/main.booth and set it to always open in notepad - optional but saves time

+BoothmanScript should now be installed.

+# FIRST STEPS
+## THE MAIN FUC